How to redirect members to their own profile entry after login

 If your members sign in through the standard WordPress login screen at /wp-login.php, neither of the two options above applies to that path.
 The cleanest no-code option for that case is the LoginWP plugin (formerly Peter’s Login Redirect).
 After activating it, add a rule for the role your registered members get (usually Subscriber) pointing to your “My Profile” page URL.

 Note: the free version of LoginWP only intercepts the standard WordPress login screen.
-It does not intercept submissions made through the Gravity Forms login widget or shortcode.
+It doesn’t intercept Gravity Forms login widget or shortcode submissions.
 Those have their own redirect setting, documented above.

 Handling logged-out visitors #

-If a logged-out visitor lands on the “My Profile” page, the Advanced Filter returns no entries and [gventry entry_id="first"] outputs nothing.
-They will see a blank space where the profile should be.
+If a logged-out visitor lands on the “My Profile” page, the Advanced Filter returns no entries and they see a blank space where the profile should be.

 Options to handle this:

-- Restrict the page to logged-in users with a plugin like the free WordPress Members plugin or Redirection.
-See Restricting View content to be members-only.
+- Restrict the page to logged-in users with the free WordPress Members plugin or Redirection.

 - For developers, the